- If you don't already have one, create a GitHub account.

 git remote add upstream https://github.com/nodejs/node.git

 - Follow the instructions to build Node.js.
 You should not install the version of Node.js built with these instructions.
 Follow the instructions to build and test only.
-(You do not need to run the npm tests.)
+Once you have `make test` or `vcbuild test` running successfully, you can stop and come back here.

-- After you have your first pull request open, you can look at the Next Steps page for suggestions on ways to find additional issues to work on.
+- If all your tests passed, you can look at the Next Steps page for suggestions on ways to find issues to work on.
+If you have tests that are failing, try to figure out why that is.
+If you need help, search/use the Node.js issue tracker.